cpfaff/rbefdata_paper/paper/rbefdata.md

-In this paper we use an already published analysis on nutrient retention along a biodiversity gradient as a use case to build a workflow that shows the functionalities and inter linkages between the BEF-China data portal and the `rbefdata` package.
+In this paper we use an already published analysis on nutrient retention along a biodiversity gradient as a use case to build a workflow that shows the functionalities and inter linkages between the BEF-China data platform and the `rbefdata` package.
 The analysis is typical for interdisciplinary sciences, as it combines soil, taxon, and nutrient data.
 Data originating from field campaigns of different collaborating laboratories and has to be merged prior to